lydiaYchen/PerfEvaluation-IN4215/project.md

 - The rigorous of applying quantitative methods
 - The performance improvement of the proposed solution
 - The completeness of report
-- Mini
+- Minimum scores

 ## Choosing topics

-There are different aspect of performance projects on modeling the executions of deep neural network jobs.
+There are different aspects of performance  on modeling and optimizing the executions of deep neural network jobs.
+In this project, you will play with benchmarks that emulate the training jobs of deep neural networks on top of Spark platform - one of the most popular platform.
+You can build a model to predict the performance such jobs, to optimize their response times through resource allocations and scheduling, and to test the dependability of such a cluster against malicious attacks.

 Important rule: **collaborations across groups are not allowed** - every group has to work independently.